DallanQ/race_for_the_galaxy/QA.md

 > What are the tiebreakers in the game, and what order do they go in if there are multiple tiebreakers?

-No, the tiebreaker number, which consists of the total goods and cards in hand, is calculated after any necessary end-of-turn discards.
+The tiebreaker number, which consists of the total goods and cards in hand, is calculated after any necessary end-of-turn discards.
 Additionally, there is no secondary tiebreaker; the game concludes as is (or you may play another game).

 [alien-oort-cloud-refinery-good-clarification](https://boardgamegeek.com/thread/2926497/alien-oort-cloud-refinery-good-clarification)